zkemail/zk-email-verify/packages/contracts/README.md

 ## UserOverrideableDKIMRegistry.sol

 `UserOverrideableDKIMRegistry.sol` is a Solidity contract within the `@zk-email/contracts` package.
-Basically the same as DKIMRegistry.sol above, but with the addition of `bool individual` argument to the calling function.
-Each user can set a publicKeyHash only for himself/herself.
+This functions similarly to [DKIMRegistry](./DKIMRegistry.sol), but it allows users to set their own public keys.
+Even if the main authorizer, who is the contract owner, has already approved a public key, the user's signature is still required for setting it.
+Additionally, the public key can be revoked by the signature of either the user or the main authorizer alone.

 [UserOverrideableDKIMRegistry.sol](./UserOverrideableDKIMRegistry.sol)